Search within Lanny's blog:

 ……

-On that day, Villa of Serenity outside of the capital by the riverside of the Flowing-Crystal Creek caught fire.
-A group of assassins, under the cover of the night sky and the fire, attacked the villa, and began killing everyone in sight, and committed the most atrocious massacre.
+On that day, the Villa of Serenity outside of the capital by the riverside of the Flowing-Crystal Creek caught fire.
+A group of assassins, under the cover of the night sky and the fire, attacked the villa, began killing everyone in sight, and committed the most atrocious massacre.

-The clapping was the signal for strike!
+The clapping was the signal to strike!

 The middle-aged man on the wagon shook his head.
 “These wizards from the far west never get it.
-When confronted with true strength, wizardry is just like the pen of the Prime Minister, useless.”
+When confronted with true might, wizardry is just like the pen of the Prime Minister, useless.”

 “It’s very fortunate!”